 Registered GPs who provide medical abortion are considered ‘non-procedural’ by medical insurers but are advised to confirm this with their insurance providers.

 Medicare benefits are available for non-directive pregnancy support counselling services.
 See more information on the Department of Health website.

-Are you unable to offer EMA?
+Are you unable to offer early medical abortion?